ElectDig/09-oled-dht/doc/README.md

        Argument "size_text" selecting one of the "enum size_text"
    For each line in display, call to "oled_line":
        Argument "align": taken from one of the "enum align"
-       Argument _line_: from 0 to "max-1" where "max" depends on "enum size_text":
+       Argument "line": from 0 to max-1 where "max" depends on "enum size_text":
            LITTLE_TEXT = 8, MEDIUM_TEXT = 4, LARGE_TEXT = 2
        Argument "text": name of array of chars where is text to be displayed
    Call to "oled_close" with no arguments to show in display